Taiwing/ready_set_boole/README.md

 ## Alternative Forms (exercises 5 and 6)

 The next exercises are about implementing functions that convert the given propositional formulas into predefined forms through rewriting rules.
+In the implementation of the following functions an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) has been chosen to represent the formulas because it is one of the easiest ways to apply the rewriting rules below.

 The `negation_normal_form()` function takes a formula and converts it into [NNF](https://en.wikipedia.org/wiki/Negation_normal_form).
 The NNF makes every